 Odor Control Devices

 I have tried a whole range of tricks and strategies to get rid of guinea pig odor and it’s hard.
 Honestly to be truly effective at getting rid of guinea pig odor you have two possible options.
-You can change your guinea pig’s bedding every few days, which is a hassle and very labour intensive or you get hold of one of Critter Zone’s Odor Control air cleaners.
+You can change your guinea pig’s bedding every few days, which is a hassle and very labor-intensive or you get hold of one of Critter Zone’s Odor Control air cleaners.

 These things are awesome!
 All you gotta do is plug this little guy into an outlet near your guinea pig cage and the cleaner will do the rest for you.
-Unlike a lot of those scented air dispensers, rather than masking the smell with a heavily chemical laced scent, Critter Zones Odor purifies the air itself.
+Unlike a lot of those scented air dispensers, rather than masking the smell with a heavily chemical-laced scent, Critter Zones Odor purifies the air itself.

 The device is designed to replicate the naturally occurring purification of the air that takes place when trees and plants absorb CO2 and replace it with healthy clean Oxygen.
 Believe it or not, companies are trying machines like this on a much larger scale in response to climate change but have yet to find an efficient solution.